robotanh/EMBEDDED_SYSTEM_PROJECT/README.md

 ### Step 6: Run the System

 1. Once flashed, the microcontroller should start executing the program.
-2. Monitor the headcounter functionality through 3x6 LCD.
+2. Monitor the headcounter functionality through 3x6 LED screen.

 ## Project Structure